Dawid2506/EngeneerThesis/blazorApp/BlazorSchedule/Docs/Component Standard.md

 - { get; set; }
 - We use Guard Clause in functions
 - Console Writeline is acceptable only for a while
+- Logic of application should be implemented in @code section.